Advocacy Events

 Workshop Highlights:

-✅ Best practices for engaging Indigenous colleagues
+✅ Best practices for engaging Indigenous colleagues and communities

-✅ Tools for meaningful allyship in healthcare
+✅ Tools for meaningful allyship and accountability in healthcare spaces

 Dates & Times:

 Please select the session that best fits your schedule and click on the link to register.
+Want to be notified when more dates are added?

 Past Advocacy Events